Your step-by-step application guide

 Step 5: Application outcome

-Once ICMS recieves and processes your application you will receive an outcome within two working days.
+Once ICMS receives and processes your application you will receive an outcome within two working days.
 That outcome may be one of the following;

 - Letter of Offer;